-If you have dogs or cats living with you, you’re going to need to vacuum more frequently.
-Ideally, it should be done daily.
+If you have dogs or cats living with you, you’re going to need to clean a floor or two more frequently.
+Ideally, you should be vacuuming daily.

 Frequent vacuuming can also do wonders to keep dog smell at bay.
-Consider investing in a specialized pet vacuum or an automated vacuum (like a Roomba) to do some of the work for you.
-It’s also wise to invest in one of the best carpet cleaners, or hire a steam cleaning service yearly.
+Consider investing in one of the best vacuums for pet hair or an automated vacuum (like a Roomba) to do some of the work for you.
+It’s also wise to invest in a carpet cleaner or hire a professional steam cleaning service yearly.

 Adjusting for room usage

 Of course, the suggestions above are not set in stone.
 You’ll need to adjust accordingly depending on how much traffic your floors and carpets see.